Skip to content Skip to footer navigation

 If you find one pickup isn't enough, many councils will allow you to book extra pickups for free (some offer this as often as once a week), but others may charge you for extra services.

-Some waste disposal companies will also pick up your mattress for you, but this will cost money.
+A local waste disposal company may also be able to pick up your mattress for you, but this will cost money.

 staff dismantling a mattress at soft landing